Section 1- Fake It Till You Make It

 2. What does your house look like?

 I’m not really focused on how flashy it is, I’m talking about whether it’s a space that she’d find inviting.
-We’ve written some curriculum on preparing your house that is worth a read.
 Beyond cleaning, removing particularly offensive material and putting some key things in place, I want to know about your practices at home.
 Do you do your work in bed?
 Do you pile things on the side of the bed where a woman may sleep?
 Do you go to bed without your teeth brushed or in gross pajamas?
 Hopefully by now, you have read enough (or intuitively know) that these are not the kinds of things that are going to be attractive to a potential mate.
 Your bedroom is for sex and sleep only.
 Your bed should be a comfortable, clutter-free space that says “Come hither…” You should treat yourself and your space “As If” you already are in a relationship.
 Then again, for some of you, going to bed without proper hygiene or taking your pizza there to eat is habitual.
 Let me point out that though you may be asking for a certain kind of woman, I don’t know many women that would accept this kind of invitation.
 Start creating those good habits now.
 This gets you in the mode of thinking and acting in the same way that you would if you were in a partnership so that you don’t have to make a mass cleanup of your porn magazines T-minus 2 hours before a date.

 3. What are you doing with your free time?